UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 ## `await` and `async` in action
 As always, I like to use an example, and one that is relevent and simple.

-### TASK
+### TASK 01 - Synchronous APIs
-- Create a new Xamarin.Forms project
+Open the task ....

-- Replace `MainPage.xaml` with the following
+Commont to all the examples is `MainPage.xaml` with the following

 ```XML
 <?xml version="1.0" encoding="utf-8"?>